efarraro/krumit/_items/VagabondBoots.md

 ---

 EN_name: "Vagabond Boots"
-EN_description: "Restore 1 durability whenever you use an ability"
+EN_description: "Restore 1 durability to this item whenever you use an ability"
 EN_flavor: "A pair of shoes boots for running is as important as a pointy dagger."
 tile_id: VagabondBoots
 cost: 2